fil-tel/archaic_mito/README.md

-This repository contains the script for the bioinformatics project 1
+This repository contains the script and the AlphFold predictions for the bioinformatics project 1